Ovarian cancer may not cause symptoms until it has spread.

 Diagnosing ovarian cancer in its early stages is difficult because symptoms usually do not appear until the cancer is quite large or has spread beyond the ovaries and because many less serious disorders cause similar symptoms.

 If doctors detect an enlarged ovary during a physical examination or suspect early ovarian cancer based on symptoms, ultrasonography is done first.
 Sometimes computed tomography (CT) or magnetic resonance imaging (MRI) is used to help distinguish an ovarian cyst from a solid cancerous mass.
-If advanced cancer is suspected, CT or positive emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of radionuclide scanning.
-A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more (PET) is usually done before surgery to determine extent of the cancer.
+If advanced cancer is suspected, CT or positive emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of medical imaging called radionuclide scanning.
+By detecting radiation after a radioactive material is administered, PET creates images that can... read more (PET) is usually done before surgery to determine extent of the cancer.

 If cancer seems unlikely, doctors re-examine the woman periodically.